Posted by: Feet Banks

-Deals and Specials: For November Avello is offering a 50 for 50 deal, any 50-minute treatment for $50 (with a few date restrictions) and Suzanne has an iPad set up in the front lobby for anyone who wants to get social about their spa experience.
-Post a written or video review and receive 10% off any regular priced treatment.
+Deals and Specials: For November Avello is offering a 50 for 50 deal: 50-minute Sports, Deep Tissue, Relaxation or Aromatherapy treatments for $50 or 50 minute Pedicure (with a few date restrictions) but be sure to mention this Deal at time of booking.
+Suzanne also has an iPad set up in the front lobby for anyone who wants to get social about their spa experience.
 “Relaxing and wellness doesn’t need to be separate from being social,” Suzanne explains.
 “I want people to know what we have to offer.”
 Call for details or check their Instagram page or website.

 Dude-liness: 7/10 Unleash a foot massage party with your buddies in the pedicure room (I tried the Thai Stem and it rules).
 The views of the pool area can also be entertaining at times and the staff here understand that chilling out and having fun should go hand in hand.
 If all else fails there’s a good bar downstairs, The Firerock.